 The amazing thing is when all seem to have forsaken you, that’s when you can really discover the family of God.
 I truly believe that what seems shameful and ugly to us as believers will test our Christ-like love to the core.
 Those who are able to embrace that which appears shameful and ugly are truly like Jesus.

 I daydream about how wonderful it would be to have a place of refuge and restoration for so many women/mothers on their own, who must transition from a place of toxicity to a place of healing and freedom, yet do not have the funds, the encouragement or even strength to take the steps.
-I thank God I had a place to go, but many do not and choose to stay with a desperate hope that things will change.
+I thank God I had a place to go, but many do not and choose to stay with the desperate hope that things will change.
 God wants their husband to choose to open their heart and receive healing just as the wife must do.
 But some do not and the wife, often with children, must make a life and death choice.

 “If” I saw an open door and had the “go” from God, opening homes of refuge and restoration is one of the many things I would choose to do.
 In the meantime, I am here to talk, to hug, to cry, and to pray with you.